From speed to scale: The next decade of power

 - Corporate demand is shaping power markets.
 It will continue to dominate as global energy demand, driven by AI and electrification needs, outpaces supply.

 - Energy security is paramount.
-Countries are moving away from dependence on imported fossil fuels by investing in domestic, diversified energy systems for strategic independence.
+In the wake of international conflicts, countries are moving away from dependence on imported fossil fuels by investing in domestic, diversified energy systems for strategic independence.
 Energy is the defining bottleneck for economic and productivity growth.

 - A disciplined investment approach based on long-term fundamentals can weather energy volatility.
 Deep operational and development capabilities, as well as sustained diversification across technologies and geographies, can continue to deliver attractive returns and long-term value.